Logeswaran123/Garbage-Classification-for-safety/README.md

 The model used here is a reduced version on VGG network with height=96, width=96, depth=3 and class=2 (organic/recyclable).

 Find the model in [model_O_R](https://github.com/Logeswaran123/Garbage-Classification-for-safety/tree/master/model_O_R) directory.

+### Model 2 (Six type classification)

+The **Second model** is a six type garbage classification model.
+The different classes into which the input image is classified are 1.
+Cardboard 2.
+Glass 3.
+Metal 4.
+Paper 5.
+Plastic 6.
+Trash.